vbouchet31/drupal-entity-type-explorer/README.md

 - Taxonomy
 - Paragraph

-You can change this list by editing the `$entity_types` variable in the script.
+You can change this list by editing the `$explored_entity_types` variable in the script.

 For the visibility of the generated graph, the script is only displaying and exploring the following fields: